ysthakur/CMSC417-Notes/content/TCP/TCP Congestion.md

 - Congestion control keeps a *set of senders* from overloading the *network*
 - Different concepts, but similar mechanisms
 	- Sender TCP window = `min(congestion_window, receiver_window)`

+> [!note]
+> **Conservation of packets**: If the connection is running at available capacity (bandwidth) then a packet is not injected into the network unless a packet is taken out.

+### Implementation Details

+Update time: per RTT vs per ACK

+- Double CWND per round-trip time
+	- Implemented as CWND = CWND + 1 (per ACK)
+- Linear increase of CWND per round-trip time
+	- Implemented as CWND = CWND + 1/CWND (per ACK)